stellardreams/stellardreams.github.io/_pages/about.md

 This page is maintained by [Adeel Khan](https://www.linkedin.com/in/adeelkhan1/)

-# The kind of content to expect on this blog
+# What is this blog about?

+* There is content that I've worked on during the past couple of years.
+Right now this content is just sitting in Google Drive.
+I'd like to port this content over to this public/online space, so that others can benefit from it.
-* Start by sharing content developed during the past couple of years.
-Topics include but are not limited to: Enabling clusters of innovation, further exploration, discovery and commercial aspects in space, terraforming Venus.
-As well, the framework required for co-operation in an earthly sense.
+* Topics include but are not limited to: Enabling clusters of innovation, further exploration/discovery/mining for resources in space, terraforming Venus.
+* As well, the framework required for co-operation in an earthly sense.
+With a core focus on enabling the [Outer Space Treaty](https://en.wikipedia.org/wiki/Outer_Space_Treaty) in a manner that works for everyone.

 ## Team

+* I will be actively hiring.
+Please feel free to reach out to me via Linkedin!
+(Link above)

+Thanks for reading and stopping by!